Highly Imaginable Words and Short Sentences Edition is the next instructional material to be used after the Basic Spelling and Phonics Edition.

 3. Formation of associative memory between letters and sounds

 Dyslexia often involves difficulty in associating letters with sounds.
-While memory formation between letters and sounds is promoted by reading aloud alone, the process is further enhanced by combining it with the video and audio resources used in the haptic reading program.
+While memory formation between letters and sounds is promoted by reading aloud alone, the process is further enhanced by combining it with the video and audio resources used in the tactile reading program.
 By providing simultaneous haptic (touch-based) interaction with letters and auditory information, more effective formation of associative memory between letters and sounds is achieved.

 4. The Effect of RAN (Rapid Automatized Naming) Enhancement

 RAN(Rapid Automatized Naming) refers to the ability to efficiently retrieve and name visual information, such as pictures or numbers.
 It is known that children with dyslexia tend to have lower naming speed.
-Sawaru Glyph is the first program in the world to confirm the improvement of RAN through haptic reading practice.
+Sawaru Glyph is the first program in the world to confirm the improvement of RAN through tactile reading practice.
 A hypothesis suggests that reading meaningful words while engaging in tactile interaction enables the creation of a bypass within the semantic network, linking the visual lexicon associated with letter and word forms and the phonological lexicon tied to spoken words.
 This bypass improves the recall of letter forms, which serves as a cognitive cue to facilitate the recall of words (phonological information).

 Technology and Copyrights